traviskaufman/yowl/INSTALL-MACOSX.md

 # Installation on Mac OS X

-Unfortunately, its not trivial to get DOWL to run on Mac OS X.
+Unfortunately, its not trivial to get YOWL to run on Mac OS X.

-You can either use MacPorts or Brew to install some of the components that DOWL needs.
+You can either use MacPorts or Brew to install some of the components that YOWL needs.

 ## MacPorts